 Common Medical Issues

 Endometriosisis another leading cause for infertility.
-Endometriosis happens when the lining of a woman’s uterus grows in other places like the fallopian tubes, abdomen or ovaries.
+Endometriosis happens when the lining of a person’s uterus grows in other places like the fallopian tubes, abdomen or ovaries.
 This extra tissue growth can cause irritation and scar tissue.
 Endometriosis can cause the fallopian tubes to be blocked, create inflammation and may even impact egg quality.
-Some women don’t have any symptoms – while others may have pain during sex, heavy periods or pelvic pain.
+Some people don’t have any symptoms – while others may have pain during sex, heavy periods or pelvic pain.

 Thyroid issuescan cause your period to become irregular.
 This happens when your body creates too much (hyperthyroidism) or too little (hypothyroidism) of the hormone.
 This is a condition that is easy to treat.

 Cervical mucus issues may also prevent pregnancy from occurring.
 That fluid in your vagina comes from your cervix – and is stimulated by the estrogen hormone.
 The amount and “quality” of that fluid, or mucus, varies depending on what point you are in your menstrual cycle.
 When you get close ovulating – estrogen surges.
 This surge should cause the cervix to produce more mucus and change its quality - so it’s the perfect texture to protect sperm on its journey to the fallopian tubes.
 But, not everyone produces a lot of cervical around time of ovulation.
-Some women even create a “hostile” or acidic environment for sperm – where the mucus never thins out – and stays thick and sticky.
+Some vaginas even create a “hostile” or acidic environment for sperm – where the mucus never thins out – and stays thick and sticky.
 Having abnormal cervical mucus can prevent sperm from ever reaching the egg.